Name: Donald Curry

 Cut Man: Ace Marotta

-- 1978 National AAU 139 lbs Champion.
+- 1978 National AAU 139-pound Champion.
 Defeated Bobby Joe Young in the final.

-- 1979 National AAU 147 lbs Champion.
+- 1979 National AAU 147-pound Champion.
 Defeated Ronnie Newton in the final.

-- 1980 National Golden Gloves 147 lbs Champion.
+- 1980 National Golden Gloves 147-pound Champion.
 Defeated Jake Torrance in the final.

-- 1980 World Cup 147 lbs Champion.
+- 1980 World Cup 147-pound Champion.
 Defeated Kamau Wanyuike in the final.

-- 1980 United States Olympic Trials 147 lbs Champion.
+- 1980 United States Olympic Trials 147-pound Champion.
 Defeated Davey Moore in the final.
-Curry did not compete in the Olympics due to U.S. boycott.
+Curry did not compete in the Olympics due to the U.S. boycott.

-- Won the vacant WBA Welterweight Championship with a fifteen-round unanimous decision over Jun-Suk Hwang on February 13, 1983.
+- Defeated Jun-Suk Hwang by a fifteen-round unanimous decision to win the vacant WBA Welterweight Championship on February 13, 1983.

-- Knocked out WBC Welterweight Champion Milton McCrory in two rounds on December 6, 1985 to become the Undisputed World Welterweight Champion.
+- Defeated WBC Welterweight Champion Milton McCrory by a second-round KO to become the Undisputed World Welterweight Champion on December 6, 1985.

-- Knocked out in five rounds by WBA Super Welterweight Champion Mike McCallum on July 18, 1987.
+- Lost to WBA Super Welterweight Champion Mike McCallum by a fifth-round KO on July 18, 1987.

 - Defeated Gianfranco Rosi by a ninth-round TKO to win the WBC Super Welterweight Championship on July 8, 1988.